 Associate in Science (A.S.)

 For growth and performance, computer information systems are critical to the business operations of most companies and organizations.
-Businesses today are seeking individuals who can provide effective technical solutions to meet the specific needs of their business.
-This goal requires that employees possess both information technology skills and an understanding of business processes.
-Through the Associate in Science Information Systems degree program offered by Finger Lakes Community College, students can gain the fundamental preparation needed to meet the need for qualified information systems professionals.
+Businesses today are seeking individuals that can provide effective technical solutions to meet the specific needs of their business.
+This goal requires that employees possess information technology skills and an understanding of business processes.
+Through FLCC's A.S. information systems degree program, you will gain the fundamental preparation required for meeting the need of qualified information systems professionals.

 According to the Occupational Outlook Handbook, employment of computer systems analysts is expected to grow 25 percent from 2012 to 2022, much faster than the average for all occupations.
 Growth in cloud computing, cybersecurity, and mobile networks will increase demand for these workers.

-The Associate in Science Information Systems degree program is designed to prepare students for transfer to four-year institutions into business division studies, primarily into the management information systems (MIS) area.
-Students can transfer to four-year colleges and universities such as SUNY Fredonia, SUNY Morrisville, Rochester Institute of Technology, and others.*
+The information systems program is designed to prepare you for transfer into a baccalaureate degree program in the business division, primarily in the management information systems (MIS) area.
+Some transfer options to four-year colleges and universities* include:

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to: